> CONTENTS

 [✗] DON'T

-Use bullet points in prose — if it's a list, make it a sentence
+Bullet points in prose, if it's a list, make it a sentence (lists for service breakdowns and config are fine)

 [✓] DO